-With regard to deadlines and procedural steps before the EPO as a designated Office, see the latest version of the Guide for applicants: "How to get a European patent, Part 2: PCT procedure before the EPO - EuroPCT".
-For applications concerning nucleotide and amino acid sequences, see A-VII, 4.2 and Special edition No. 3, OJ EPO 2007, C.1.
+With regard to deadlines and procedural steps before the EPO as a designated Office, see the Guide for applicants: "How to get a European patent, Part 2: PCT procedure before the EPO - Euro-PCT", April 2002.
+For applications concerning nucleotide and amino acid sequences, see A-VII, 4.2 and Supplement No. 2 to OJ 11/1998.

-In order to initiate the European phase before the EPO acting as a designated Office, the requirements for entry into the European phase according to Rule 159(1) must be complied with (see A-VII, 1.2 and 1.3).
+In order to initiate the European phase before the EPO acting as a designated Office, the requirements for entry into the European phase according to Rule 107 must be complied with (see A-VII, 1.2 and 1.3).
 For entry into the European phase, applicants are strongly recommended to use Form 1200, obtainable from the EPO free of charge.